 As time passes, backpacking has become increasingly popular with a wide variety of people.
 If you value quiet solitude on the trails, this might not be such good news.
-But if you value delicious meals after a hard day of hiking, this popularity is a blessing and you can now easily obtain and enjoy the best backpacking meals with just a click of a button.
+But if you value delicious meals after a hard day of hiking, this popularity is a blessing, and you can now easily obtain and enjoy the best backpacking meals with just a click of a button.

 As more and more people hit the trail, companies have gotten increasingly more creative in their quest to make the best dehydrated food.
 These days, you don’t even need to bring a mess kit in your pack.
 Just boil water, pour it into your bag, and stir it up.